genterist/openMRS-Security/Capstone/FINAL.md

 6. Cross-site request forgery

    a.
-Descriptions: attacker crafted a mallicious website that will query the database for full patient list under logged on OpenMRS admin session.
+Descriptions: attacker crafted a malicious website that will query the database for full patient list under logged on OpenMRS admin session.
 Since we assume the Desktop is rarely connected to the internet and uses are strictly for the local clinic, the probability for this kind of attack is low.
-Network firewall log inspection will reveal the mallicious http requests and can be permanently fixed by whitelisting rules at gateway.
+Network firewall log inspection will reveal the malicious http requests and can be permanently fixed by whitelisting rules at gateway.

    b.
 Tools: OWASP scanner, BurpSuite, any html editor